Weaving a New Tapestry from Reclaimed Threads

 In 2014, I set out on the quest that resulted in the reconciliation with my Mennonite culture.
 That’s captured in my memoir Crash Landing.
 But, Mennonite history goes back only 500 years.
 I’d like to learn how to discover and reclaim my own indigeneity and be able to share that with others.
 I’d also like to include an understanding of our relationship with the land and how we can live sustainably with all other beings on this planet.

 Besides furthering my education, university will introduce me to professional expertise.
 It will lead me to a new community that I can draw on for guidance, knowledge, and understanding.

 Why wouldn’t I go?
-Especially after learning that tuition is free for students over age sixty.
+Especially after learning that tuition is free for students over age sixty-five.

 As soon as I got home from that walk in the woods, the grunt work began and continues.
 It was disappointing to learn that I need to upgrade my three-year undergrad degree to qualify for Masters admission.
 It means I won’t be able to start a Masters program until Fall 2022.